"Do You AUMI?" Jam and Recording Sessions

 Improvising in the Lawrence Public Library

 Now in its third year, the AUMI Jam and Recording Sessions are a series of monthly community improvisations sponsored by AUMI-KU InterArts, Independence Inc., and the Sound+Vision Studio of the Lawrence Public Library.
 Sessions are free, and take place in the Sound+Vision Studio and nearby meeting room, and are open to anyone who wishes to participate.
-The these all-ability jam sessions will begin again on September 26, 2017, and will continue each month.
+The these all-ability jam sessions will begin again in February 2018, and will continue each month.

 This year, for the first time, the jams continued through the summer, culminating in a series of workshops and two community performances in August 6-12, 2017, featuring guest artist Jesse Stewart, an internationally acclaimed musician, composer, and improviser from Ottawa, Canada!